 If all of these benefits aren't enough motivation for you to head over to your local soup kitchen at Christmas, then what about simply setting an example for those around you.
 It's the easiest way to show your family and friends that the holidays aren't just about family meals and presents.
 And who knows?
 Maybe you'll like it so much you'll decide to volunteer all year round.
 It could become the New Year's resolution you actually keep.

-For more on volunteering on Christmas, see the links on the next page.
+For more on volunteering on Christmas, see the links below.